HumayOzer/Offline-Dictionary-CE216/README.md

-# Offline-Translator
-Welcome to our offline Translator !
+# Welcome to our offline Translator !

 Our app has three different sections:
 Translator: